mtgjson/mtgjson-website/docs/data-models/card-types/index.md

       content: Card Types
   - - meta
     - name: description
-      content: The Card Types Abstract Model describes the properties of any possible subtypes and supertypes of a card.
+      content: The Card Types Abstract Data Model describes the properties of any possible subtypes and supertypes of a card.
   - - meta
     - property: og:description
-      content: The Card Types Abstract Model describes the properties of any possible subtypes and supertypes of a card.
+      content: The Card Types Abstract Data Model describes the properties of any possible subtypes and supertypes of a card.
   - - meta
     - name: keywords
       content: mtg, magic the gathering, mtgjson, json, card types